KietDang95/pdsnd_github/README.md

 Finally, once I am finished with my work, I can merge both branches to the master branch, and push it back up to the remote repository.

 ### Files used
-python script: bikeshare.py
+python script: bikeshare.py.
-data files: chicago.csv, new_york_city.csv, washington.csv
+data files: chicago.csv, new_york_city.csv, washington.csv.
-note: README.md
+note: README.md.

 ### Credits
 Clone structure from here: https://github.com/udacity/pdsnd_github

 ### Data
-No push data files to github
+No push data files to github.
-Put names of data files to .gitignore
+Put names of data files to .gitignore.

 ### Script file
-Push bikeshare.py to github
+Push bikeshare.py to github.
-No put name of script file to .gitignore
+No put name of script file to .gitignore.